davy7125/polyphone/en/manual/soundfont-editor/tools/sample-tools.md

 ### Cross-fade loop {#doc_crossfadeloop}

-The crossfade tool can be seen as the manual version of the [auto loop tool](#doc_autoloop).
+The cross-fade tool can be seen as the manual version of the [auto loop tool](#doc_autoloop).
 First, you need to position the start and end of the loop in the graphic (WAV display area) around a stable area.
 Then, this tool creates a loop from theses positions by applying a cross-fade whose duration is configurable.
-Everything is therefore configurable but in return the search for the start and end of the loop must be meticulous:
+Everything is therefore configurable but care must be taken when searching for the start and end of the loop:

-* the harmonics of the sound must match so as not to hear a scratched record effect during the transition,
+* at both positions, the harmonics of the sound must match so as not to hear a scratched vinyl record effect during the transition,
 * the phases of the different harmonics must also match so as not to hear a frequency cancellation during the cross-fade, which strongly alters the timbre of an instrument,
 * as much as possible, the end of the loop must be far from the start to avoid a sound that is too synthetic.